akeneo/pim-helpcenter/content/md/first-steps/manage-type-association.md

 1. Click on Save

 The association type has now been created and the edit page is displayed.
-The labels can be changed.
+The labels can be updated after the creation

 ## Create a 2-way association type